ethDreamer/consensus-specs/specs/_features/optimistic_relay_v3/p2p-interface.md

 See gossip transition details found in the [Altair document](../../altair/p2p-interface.md#transitioning-the-gossip) for details on how to handle transitioning gossip topics for this upgrade.

+# Design decision rationale

+### Gossipsub

+#### Why is there no `parent_hash` in the proposer auction?

+To minimize latency, we want proposers to be able to broadcast a `SignedProposerAuction` several slots before their actual proposal.
+This precludes including a `parent_hash` in the `SignedProposerAuction`.
+Note that because builders are able to broadcast up to `MAX_BUILDER_BIDS_PER_SLOT` bids for each slot, they are still able to speculate on more than one `parent_hash`.
+Proposers still retain the final choice on which `parent_hash` to choose, and under healthy chain conditions the choice is usually clear.

+#### What's with this weird `ancestor_root` in the proposer auction?

+Since there is no `parent_hash` included in the proposer auction, it is technically unnecessary to anchor proposer auctions to an upcoming block proposal.
+We anchor it anyway because this is a natural way to mitigate spam.
+We further mitigate spam by allowing proposers to only transmit one of these messages for a given proposal.
+Though typically stable within an epoch, the expected proposer for a given slot can change within a single block.
+Thus we anchor the proposal auction to an ancestor block with root `ancestor_root` for which the shuffling must produce the expected proposer.
+We avoid restricting the ancestor block to the current head so that nodes can wait longer for the ancestor block to propagate to all nodes before broadcasting their proposer auction.

+#### How do we expect the network to become aware of builder pubkeys in the beginning?

+When we first enable optimistic relay v3 auctions, we can bootstrap awareness of builder pubkeys from standard mev-boost auctions.
+This is why proposers are required to broadcast signed accepted builder bids even when they received the bid via RPC.

+#### Why is the accepted builder bid double signed?

+This is the only way to protect the `builder_pubkey` with the proposer's signature without changing any of the consensus data structures.